-DEPARTMENT OF FINE AND PERFORMING ARTS
+DEPARTMENT OF VISUAL AND PERFORMING ARTS

-The Department of Fine and Performing Arts provides students with the skills, knowledge and opportunities for expression in art, music, theatre and dance that enable them to participate actively as consumers and makers of the arts in a diverse global community.
+The Department of Visual and Performing Arts provides students with the skills, knowledge and opportunities for expression in art, music, theatre and dance that enable them to participate actively as consumers and makers of the arts in a diverse global community.
 In addition, they develop skills in creative, innovative and critical thinking, collaboration, leadership and responsibility that will help them succeed as productive workers and good citizens in the 21st century, who at the same time, can lead balanced and purposeful lives whether at or away from work.

-All students are required to complete five (5) credits in the fine and performing arts in order to graduate from Belmont High School.
-The Department of Fine and Performing Arts offers a wide range of courses in art, music, theatre and dance to meet the needs and interests of the student body.
+All students are required to complete five (5) credits in the visual and/or performing arts in order to graduate from Belmont High School.
+The Department of Visual and Performing Arts offers a wide range of courses in art, music, theatre and dance to meet the needs and interests of the student body.
 Although it is not mandatory, we highly recommend that students complete two years of arts study.
 The department also offers a broad range of co-curricular non-credit bearing activities that meet after school.
 Note that extracurricular performing arts activities cannot be used to fulfill the arts graduation requirement.

 - Drawing & Painting 1

 - Ceramics 1

 - Photography 1

 - Sculpture 1

 - Mixed Media

-- Figure Sculpture
+- \ Figure Sculpture

 - Freshman Women's Chorus (CP/H)

 - Men's Chorale (CP/H)

-- Wind Ensemble (H)

-- Symphonic Band (CP/H)
+- Concert Band (CP/H)

 - Concert Orchestra (CP/H)

 - Chamber Orchestra (H)

 - Music Technology

-- History of Popular Music
+- \History of Popular Music

-- Gospel Choir (CP/H)
+- \ Gospel Choir (CP/H)

+- Music Appreciation 1-4

-- Piano Lab - Guitar
+- \ Piano Lab

+- Guitar

-- World Music
+- \ World Music

-- Dance
+- \ Dance Acting 1

-- Theater
+- Technical Theater/Design

-- The Modern Actor
+- \ The Modern Actor

 - Drawing & Painting 1

 - Drawing & Painting 2

 - Ceramics 1

 - Ceramics 2

 - Photography 1

 - Photography 2

 - Sculpture 1

 - Sculpture 2 (H)

 - Mixed Media

-- Figure Sculpture
+- \ Figure Sculpture

 - Women's Chorale (CP/H)

 - Men's Chorale (CP/H)

 - Chamber Singers (H)

 - Wind Ensemble (H)

-- Symphonic Band (CP/H)
+- Symphonic Band (H)

 - Concert Orchestra (CP/H)

-- Chamber Orchestra (H)
+- Chamber Orchestra (H)Music Technology

-- Music Technology - History of Popular Music
+- \ History of Popular Music

 - Music Theory (AP)

+- Music Appreciation 1-4

-- Gospel Choir (CP/H)
+- \Gospel Choir (CP/H)

-- Piano Lab 1 Piano Lab 2
+- \ Piano Lab 1

+- \ Piano Lab 2

 - Guitar

-- History of Popular Music
+- \ History of Popular Music

-- World Music
+- \ World Music

-- Dance
+- \ Dance Acting 1

-- Theater

-- The Modern Actor